 Extended Producer Responsibility

-EPR is set to affect producers across the packaging chain - are you prepared?
+EPR is set for phased implementation from 2023/4 and will affect producers across the packaging chain - are you prepared?

 What is Extended Producer Responsibility (EPR) for packaging?